Ribes mescalerium

-Ribes mescalerium, called the Mescalero currant, is a shrub native to southeastern New Mexico, western Texas, and the Mexican State of Chihuahua.
+Ribes mescalerium, the Mescalero currant, is a shrub native to southeastern New Mexico, western Texas, and the Mexican State of Chihuahua.
 It grows in open areas in the mountains at elevation of 2100–3500 m.

 Ribes mescalerium reaches a height of up to 2 m.
 Leaves are palmately lobed.
 Flowers are borne on a pendulent (hanging) raceme of 6-10 white flowers.
 Fruits are round, black up to 8 mm across, juicy and good-tasting.